What Is Mephobarbital (Mebaral)?

 - The physical dependence on the drug to maintain homeostasis (sense of the body feeling normal.)

-Mephobarbital, in particular, is usually abused orally.
-Generally speaking, it is thought that barbiturates like mephobarbital are abused for the anxiety-relieving effects they produce.
-It is also thought that people abused mephobarbital to counteract the effects of other illicit drugs that may be taken in addition to mephobarbital.
+Mephobarbital, in particular, is usually used orally.
+Generally speaking, it is thought that barbiturates like mephobarbital are used for the anxiety-relieving effects they produce.
+It is also thought that people used mephobarbital to counteract the effects of other illicit drugs that may be taken in addition to mephobarbital.
 This is especially dangerous with barbiturates because determining the proper amount to take can be very difficult, even for a doctor.

 Barbiturate withdrawal symptoms can be severe and may result in death if the withdrawal happens too suddenly.
 Minor withdrawal symptoms typically appear eight to 12 hours after the last dose of drugs was taken.
 These symptoms tend to show up in the following order: